Sek Henry: Maccabi Ashdod (2017–2018)

 On July 16, 2017, Henry signed with the Israeli team Maccabi Ashdod for the 2017–18 season.
 On October 29, 2017, Henry recorded 26 points, shooting 7-for-8 from the field in an 86–74 win over Hapoel Jerusalem.
 Two days later, Henry was named co-Israeli League Round 4 MVP, alongside his teammate David Laury.
 On February 1, 2018, Henry was named Israeli League Player of the Month for games played in January.

 Henry led Ashdod to the 2018 Israeli League Playoffs as the fourth seed, but they eventually were eliminated to Hapoel Tel Aviv in the Quarterfinals.
 Henry finished the season as the league fourth-leading scorer with 17.3 points per game and second in assists with 6.2 per game.
 Henry was named the Israeli League Regular Season MVP and earned a spot in the All-Israeli League First Team.

 Pınar Karşıyaka (2018–19)

 On July 28, 2018, Henry signed a one-year deal with the Turkish team Pınar Karşıyaka.

 New Zealand Breakers (2019–2020)

 On August 6, 2019, Henry signed with the New Zealand Breakers for the 2019–20 NBL season.
 He appeared in 25 games for the Breakers, averaging 13.4 points and 3.5 assists per game.
-He played alongside NBA player RJ Hampton.
+He played alongside NBA player R. J. Hampton.